junxit/us-congress-bills-113/metadata.md

 - 2013-11-12 — Placed on the House Calendar, Calendar No. 71.
 - 2013-11-12 — Reported by the Committee on Judiciary.
 H. Rept.
 113-260.
 - 2013-11-12 — Reported by the Committee on Judiciary.
 H. Rept.
 113-260.
+- 2013-11-13 — Considered as unfinished business. (consideration: CR H7034)
+- 2013-11-13 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR 11/12/2013 H6975)
+- 2013-11-13 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR 11/12/2013 H6975)